jeff1evesque/machine-learning/doc/test/lint.rst

     cd /vagrant/test
     ./linter install

-Once the above packages have been installed, linting can be executed:
+Then, linting can be executed:

 .. code:: bash